-While Kuala Lumpur will remain as the country’s capital and premiere financial and commercial centre, Putrajaya will be the new Federal Government Administrative Centre.
+While Kuala Lumpur will remain as the country’s capital and premier financial and commercial center, Putrajaya will be the new Federal Government Administrative Centre.

 Construction of the new Putrajaya city began in August 1995.
 When the city is fully developed, it will have a total of 64,000 housing units which will cater to a population of around 320,000 people.

 Putrajaya sits on a magnificent 4,931 hectares of land strategically located within the Multimedia Super Corridor (MSC), approximately 25km south of Kuala Lumpur and 20km north of the Kuala Lumpur International Airport (KLIA).
 Putrajaya is accessible via a network of highways and the Express Rail Link (ERL Transit) from Kuala Lumpur Sentral to KLIA via Putrajaya Sentral in Precinct 7.

 Putrajaya is being developed as a City in a Garden.
 About 38% of its area is being developed into parks, lakes, and wetlands while the rest is reserved for government offices, commercial and residential development, public utilities, and amenities.
 The 600 hectares of man-made Putrajaya Lake serves as a climate moderator.
 Currently, lake activities available are boating, canoeing, kayaking, and fishing.